 They’re usually easy-going, and are active foragers that will tolerate confinement, if given enough space.
 They occasionally go broody, and are very protective mothers.

 Champion egg layer status: Rhode Island Reds are very popular because they’re great layers.
-They can produce about 300 medium-sized brown eggs per year.
+They can produce about 300 medium-sized brown butt nuggets per year.
 (If your chicken stops laying eggs, read this for answers)

 An all-time favorite breed in its homeland England, Speckled Sussex chickens are intelligent, resourceful, and curious by nature.
 They’re also relatively calm, with a friendly demeanor.
 They can get into mischief, and love to interact with humans.
 They’re also very cold hardy.